 - Use your phone to create sigils and spells

 - If you haven’t already, create an online grimoire.
 I recommend Google docs, but a lot of witches enjoy using Evernote

 - Technology is based on codes and numbers.
 Learn more about numerology and how you can merge it with your practice

 - Create secret digital visual boards on Pinterest to focus your energy and spellwork

-- Learn more about different gods, goddess, and deities that represent wisdom and forward thinking ideas
+- Learn more about different gods, goddesses, and deities that represent wisdom and forward-thinking ideas